 Where can I get further information?

-These notes have been prepared to provide an introduction to the GDPR, and an overview of what Homeflow is doing to ensure its services comply with the new regulation.
+These notes have been prepared to provide an introduction to the GDPR.
 If you wish to find out more about how to prepare for the GDPR, there is further information on the Information Commissioner’s Office website.

 Industry associations such as NAEA and ARLA are also able to provide briefings, training and updates.